 Celebration of resilience

-The 2021 WIT Graduate Art exhibition theme 'Six degrees of Separation’ seeks to speak to the recent state of detachment that so many people within society have been forced to deal with.
+The 2021 SETU Graduate Art exhibition theme 'Six degrees of Separation’ seeks to speak to the recent state of detachment that so many people within society have been forced to deal with.

 It also reflects the challenges the six graduates: Catherine Ashe Doyle, Petr Rozonovsky, Emma Kiely, James Whelan, Lauren Keohe, Laura Donegan overcame this year, and is a celebration of the students' collective and individual resilience that prevailed throughout.

-The students and staff at WIT would like to extend their thanks to the following people without whom this exhibition would not have been possible: Sandra Kelly, Sile Penkert, Hayley K Stuart, Neill Mac Cann, Suzanne Denieffe, Seamus Dillion, Dr Helen Farrell, Larry Condon, Martin Browne, and The Art Committee at WIT, The National Sculpture Factory, Cork Printmakers, GOMA, and Waterford Arts Office.
+The students and staff at SETU would like to extend their thanks to the following people without whom this exhibition would not have been possible: Sandra Kelly, Sile Penkert, Hayley K Stuart, Neill Mac Cann, Suzanne Denieffe, Seamus Dillion, Dr Helen Farrell, Larry Condon, Martin Browne, and The Art Committee at SETU, The National Sculpture Factory, Cork Printmakers, GOMA, and Waterford Arts Office.